wgtndan/OpenDataPortal/README.md

 1. Ensure hostname is entered in the White List for the virtual proxy
     * I'll often create a dedicated virtual proxy just for the OpenDataPortal to ensure I can manipulate settings as necessary, without impacting my primary users.
 This virtual proxy is not easily visible to end users.
     * If creating a Virtual Proxy, don't forget to link it to the Proxy (I always forget this part)
-1. Create the header record on the virtual proxy to allow Cross Origin access to script files e.g:
+1. Create the header record on the virtual proxy to allow Cross Origin access to script files.
+In the Virtual Proxy this is in the Advanced Tab, setting the field 'Additional Response Headers' to contain:
     ```Access-Control-Allow-Origin:*```
     * Note that this is a wildcard entry example, and should not be used for public facing production environments.
 1. Update Config.js (Refer too [Config.JS Explained](#config.js-explained))